Timeless Jiu Jitsu Philosophy

 Three Amazing Ideas

-The ideas behind our philosophy is descended from Jigoro Kano.
-Kano was a black belt in three forms of Jiu Jitsu.
+The ideas behind our philosophy is descended from Jigoro Kano, who was born in Japan in 1860.
+Kano was a black belt in three styles of Jiu Jitsu.
 He used his knowledge to modify his Jiu Jitsu into what he called Judo— “the gentle way.”
+He developed a three-part philosophy to help students reach for their full potential.
+(Read a more detailed history: Timeline Of Jiu Jitsu From 1400)

 The first principle is Ju-No-Ri – or “gentleness.”
 This can also mean flowing with things.
 With gentleness as the mindset to guide you, you can practice in a safe way.